blade-lang/bladelang.com/src/nyssa/index.md

 # Nyssa

-Nyssa is the standard package manager and self-hostable repository server for Blade.
+Nyssa is the official package manager, test runner and self-hostable repository server for Blade.